How to Become an EV Charger Installer

 You need Level 2 and Level 3 electrical qualifications (C&G 2365 or equivalent), a current 18th Edition (C&G 2382-22), and ideally the 2391-52 Inspection and Testing.
 If your 18th Edition has expired, renew it before proceeding.

 If you are not already registered with NICEIC, NAPIT, or another Part P scheme, do so.
 This allows you to self-certify your EV charger installations without involving building control.
+See our ECS cards explained guide for more on card and scheme requirements.

 If you want to carry out grant-funded installations for landlords, tenants, and workplaces, register with an OZEV-approved scheme.
 This opens up a significant stream of work.